Genomon-Project/paplot-doc/command.rst

   --config_file {unzip_path}/example/mutation_split_file/paplot.cfg

 :output_dir:
   Output directory path.
-See :ref:`2. 出力ディレクトリ <output>` for the detail of directory commponents.
+See :ref:`Output directory <output>` for the detail of directory commponents.

 :project_name:
   Project name (used as the title of output files).